ryder7223/Minesweeper-Tools/README.md

 ### Tools icluded:
 - A cheat table for the game
 - A python program to tell you where the bombs are
+- A port of it for C

+Click [here]() for instructinos on how to build it yourself.